code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/teaching.md

 ### Introduction

-Today we'll cover **two main concepts** through a mix of activities at the computer and moving around playing a game:
+The lesson covers **two main concepts** through a mix of activities at the computer and moving around playing a game:

 1. **Creating connections, or links** (60 minutes)
     - Pair programming (40 mimutes)